 Scholarships and grants are considered gift aid.
 Always accept scholarships and grants offered to you first.
 These types of aid are the best kinds because they do not need to be paid back.
 Scholarships and grants are offered by Centenary University, the federal government, New Jersey and private organizations.
 University-sponsored scholarships and grants are awarded to students on the basis of academic merit, service to the community, talent, special activities, and financial need.
-Check out Financial Aid Handbook for detailed information on scholarships and grants.

-Work study is a federally subsidized work program for students who meet the general eligibility criteria and exhibit financial need on their FAFSA.
+Work-study is a federally subsidized work program for students who meet the general eligibility criteria and exhibit financial need on their FAFSA.
 This type of financial aid is a work program where funds can be earned if a student obtains an authorized job either on or off-campus.
-Check out our Student Employment page for detailed information on work study.
+Check out our Student Employment page for detailed information on work-study.

 Federal Student Loans

 Student loans offered by the federal government allow students to borrow additional funds to finance their education.
 These are some of the best loans available to help students pay for school because of their lower interest rates and flexible repayment terms.
-Check out Financial Aid Handbook for detailed information on federal student loans.

 If you still need additional funding to help pay for your education, there are additional options you can take advantage of such as Centenary University’s tuition payment plans or a private student loan.
 Keep in mind that private loans should be a last resort once you have exhausted your federal, institutional or state aid resources.
-Check out our Private Loan page detailed information on alternative loans.
+Check out our Private Loan page for detailed information on alternative loans.